|Policy & Guidance|

 OLAW assures PHS-funded animal activities.
 PHS funding components include the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 OLAW does not oversee animal activities funded by the National Science Foundation (NSF), the Department of Defense (DoD), the U.S. Department of Agriculture (USDA), and non-profit or for-profit organizations.

 The Domestic Assurance is required for U.S. institutions that receive PHS funds through a grant or contract award.
-Domestic Assurances are approved for a period of up to 4 years.
+Domestic Assurances are approved for a period of up to 4 years and will be renewed only if the institution continues to receive PHS funds, either directly or indirectly.

 Domestic Assurances are negotiated with institutions that: